robb1e/simple_bdd_examples/README.md

-# Jerkin::Examples
+# SimpleBdd::Examples

-This is an example of how to use the Jerkin library alongside mixing in modules depending on the type of test being run.
+This is an example of how to use the simple_bdd library alongside mixing in modules depending on the type of test being run.

 It's test framework agnostic, but here this is using RSpec.
 The strings sent to the methods 'Given', 'When', 'Then' and 'And' are translated into a method which is called in the current scope.